Career Profile: Sarah Penniston-Dorland

 Many of the new faculty members in these workshops are interested in maintaining a modicum of balance while getting their careers off to a strong start.
 Please share a strategy or strategies that have helped you to balance teaching, research, and your other work responsibilities, OR balance work responsibilities with finding time for your personal life.

-On top of being a faculty member at the University of Maryland, I have a teenage daughter and I commute to work.
+On top of being a faculty member at the University of Maryland, I used to have parental responsibilities and commute an hour each way to work.
 Time management is key to success!
 For me this means that I have to be very efficient when I am at work.
 I do bring my work home with me.
 I have heard all kinds of advice about leaving work in the office or not checking email at home.
 I could not survive if I did these things.
-I squeeze in work (and home) responsibilities around my home life during evening and weekend hours – double-tasking when possible by bringing my laptop with me when I wait for my daughter during her piano lessons or using the time during soccer practice to walk the dog in the area around the soccer field.
+I squeeze in work (and home) responsibilities around my home life during evening and weekend hours – double-tasking when possible by bringing my laptop with me when I would wait for my daughter during her piano lessons or using the time during soccer practice to walk the dog in the area around the soccer field.
+Now that my daughter is in college I find myself with a little more time to enjoy evenings and weekends, however I have also filled the gap by having more service activities at this stage in my career.

 What advice do you have for faculty beginning academic careers in geoscience?
 What do you know now that you wish you had known as you started your career in academia?

 The relationships I developed with other geoscientists, both within my department and outside, have been extremely helpful in my career.
 My first piece of advice is to find a good mentor or mentors.
-I was assigned a mentor within my department, and got good advice from many of the senior faculty in my department.
+I was assigned a mentor within my department, and got good advice from her and from many of the senior faculty in my department.
 They are the ones who know what the criteria for success in a career in your department/University are.
 My second piece of advice is to find or develop a good support network.
-My network includes a colleague in my department who was hired at the same time as myself.
+My network includes a number of colleagues and collaborators who I count as friends.

 Sarah authored an article for the journal Elements in April 2012 titled Patching the Leaky Faculty Pipeline (Acrobat (PDF) 75kB Nov11 13), about the process of transitioning from student to professor/researcher.